Why location context matters

 Point-radius

 For locations where exact boundaries aren’t known, point-radius defines a center point and a radius (typically in meters).
-While not technically a polygon, many systems convert point-radius to polygons by calculating vertices around the circle.
+While not technically a polygon, many systems convert point-radius to polygons by calculating vertices around the circle.- Point-radius in

 | Format | File Types | Notes |